 While some car-selling sites offer secure transactions for collecting payments, you’ll need to determine which types of payment you’ll accept and handle those transactions yourself.
 And you’ll also be on the hook for transferring the vehicle’s title to the new owner.

-Craigslist: Works best for local listings
+Craigslist: Great for local listings

 Consider your safety

 In addition to warning buyers and sellers about potential scams, Craigslist also encourages its users to take some safety precautions.
 These include meeting potential buyers in a public place and telling a friend where you’re going or having them accompany you.

 Founded in 2006 by the co-founder of TripAdvisor, CarGurus features more than 5 million listings, powerful data analytics and vehicle history reports.